Napam/meny/README.md

 Input:
 ```
 ## Special cases
 Entering ``..`` will exit the current menu, effectively moving you to the parent menu if you are implementing nested cases.
-If you are in the main menu it will exit the program as well
+If you are in the main menu it will exit the program.

 Entering ``q`` will exit the program (of course Ctrl+C works as well)